slcs-jsc/mptrac/docs/manual/pressure_levels.md

 be selected from a number of definitions.
 The definitions follow the [ECMWF's model level definitions](https://confluence.ecmwf.int/display/UDOC/Model+level+definitions).
-Additional levels up to ~1045 hPa have been added to avoid extrapolation levels near the surface.
+Additional levels up to ~1045 hPa have been added to avoid extrapolation errors near the surface.
 Per default, the value is set to -1 and hence pre-defined pressure level sets ignored.
 The recommended pressure level set for ERA5 is number 6.